 The river of Golden Dreams is an iconic place in the region to go kayaking.
 There you will catch epic views over the surrounding mountains and forests, and learn more about the wildlife around you.

-Best Hotel in Alta Vista: The Ironwood by Whiski Jack
+The Ironwood by Whiski Jack

 This hotel comprises condos and apartments suitable for any type of traveler visiting Whistler.
 Each room comes with a full kitchen and internet access, and guests can make use of the communal pool and hot tub.
 The hotel also provides ski equipment, passes, and other adventure activities for an extra fee.

-Best Airbnb in Alta Vista: Modern Family Friendly Apartment
+Modern Family Friendly Apartment

 This stylish Airbnb in Alta Vista is suitable for up to six guests, and has stunning views over Whistler.
 The apartment comes with a fully stocked kitchen and all the comforts of home, including cable TV and laundry facilities.
 Alta Lake and the Village are both within 20 minutes’ walk, and there are plenty of trails nearby.

-Best Mid-Range Hotel in Alta Vista: Golden Dreams B&B
+Golden Dreams B&B | Best Mid-Range Hotel in Alta Vista

 The Golden Dreams B&B offers comfortable private rooms with a shared or an ensuite bathroom.
-It’s tucked away from the main Alta Vista neighbourhood and close to the river of Golden Dreams.
+It’s tucked away from the main Alta Vista neighborhood and close to the river of Golden Dreams.
 The B&B has a hot tub and prepares a free breakfast in the morning.

-Best Hostel in Alta Vista: Whistler Lodge Hostel
+Whistler Lodge Hostel

 The Whistler Lodge Hostel is a 42-bed hostel for backpackers, located on the road to Creekside.
 Located in a beautiful chalet-style house, the hostel offers bunk beds in mixed dormitory rooms as well as private bedrooms with a shared bathroom.
 In the hostel, guests have access to a sauna and a hot tub.